Oblique AsymptotesGraph the rational functions in Exercises 103–1... | Channels for Pearson+

 Identify the type of asymptotes: Since the degree of the numerator (2) is one more than the degree of the denominator (1), there is an oblique (slant) asymptote.

-Find the oblique asymptote: Perform polynomial long division of the numerator \(x^2 - 1\) by the denominator \(x\).
-The quotient will give the equation of the oblique asymptote.
+Find the oblique asymptote: Perform polynomial long division of the numerator by the denominator.
+Divide \(x^2 - 4\) by \(x - 1\) to find the quotient, which will be the equation of the oblique asymptote.

+Determine the vertical asymptote: Set the denominator equal to zero and solve for \(x\).
+In this case, \(x - 1 = 0\) gives \(x = 1\) as the vertical asymptote.

+Analyze the behavior near the asymptotes: Consider the limits of the function as \(x\) approaches the vertical asymptote from both sides and as \(x\) approaches infinity to understand the behavior of the graph.

 Verified video answer for a similar problem: